Proud to Promote Fundamental British Values at Glebe Academy

 The Rule of Law:

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school PSHE and Citizenship lessons, as well as when discussing behaviour and through whole school assemblies.
+The importance of laws, whether they be those that govern the class, the school or the country, are consistently reinforced throughout regular school PSHE and Citizenship lessons, when discussing behaviour and through whole school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and the Fire Service are regular parts of our calendar and help reinforce this message.
 Pupils are involved in deciding class rules and pupil charters linked to anti-bullying and SMSC outcomes.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
-Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices and to respect the decisions and choices of others.
+As a school we educate and provide boundaries for young pupils to make choices safety, through our provision of a safe environment and empowering education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and how to exercise these safely, for example through our e-Safety and PSHE lessons, which includes the statutory outcomes for RSE, health and Wellbeing.
+Whether it be through choice of challenge, or how they record their knowledge, or through their participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices and to respect the decisions and choices of others.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Relationships’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
+Part of our school ethos and behaviour policy has evolved around core values such as Courtesy, Consideration & Respect, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+Respect for others is promoted across the school and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 Pupils will challenge each other when not showing respect and encourage each other to be respectful.

 Tolerance of those of Different Faiths and Beliefs: